 The RV (recreational vehicle) is our mobile home, our artist studio, our performance space, our laboratory, our life and our work.

-We’re working with Farnham Maltings (UK), Vooruit (BE), Cabanyal Intim (ES), Pro Progressione (HU) and Matchbox (DE) to make this all happen and we’re actively seeking additional partners and hosts for the project.
+We’re currently working with Farnham Maltings (UK), Vooruit (BE), Cabanyal Intim (ES), Pro Progressione (HU) and Matchbox (DE) to make this all happen and we’re actively seeking additional partners and hosts for the project.
 We’re setting off on our 6 month long journey in April 2018.
 Do get in touch if you’d like to work with us and/or host us on our trip.